 Both versions of writable labels are weeded in a similar manner to the vinyl labels we made before.
 Start in the upper corner and peel away all of the excess material.

 Both writable label options are adhesive labels.
 Applying them to hard surfaces is best.
-Choose a hard surface that is clean and dry and then locate your label where you want it.
+Choose a clean, dry hard surface, then place your label where you want it.
 Press it down well and allow it time to cure before heavy use.

-Paper writable labels come in a variety of colors.
-I am using white.
-Cricut pens also come in a wide variety of colors.
-With the different color options, you can personalize these labels to match your needs.
+Paper writable labels are available in various colors, and I am using white.
+Cricut pens also come in a wide range of colors, allowing you to personalize these labels to suit your needs.

 How To Make Print-Then-Cut Labels

-Last but not least we have Print-Then-Cut DIY labels.
-If you have a home printer, you can use that in conjunction with a Cricut machine.
-To make Print-Then-Cut labels, you need either a Maker or Explore series Cricut machine.
+Last but not least, we have Print Then Cut DIY labels.
+If you have a home printer, you can use it with a Cricut machine.
+To make Print Then Cut labels, you need either a Maker or Explore series model or a Joy Xtra Cricut machine.

-You will need Print-Then-Cut label material, a Cricut machine, and a printer.
-I’m going to try printable vinyl, as well as printable clear sticker paper.
-You can get a wide variety of printable vinyl, as well as printable sticker papers, what you choose will depend on the look of the label you’re going for.
+You will need Print Then-Cut label material, a Cricut machine, and a printer.
+I'm going to try printable vinyl and printable clear sticker paper.
+You can get a wide variety of printable vinyl and printable sticker paper.
+What you choose will depend on the look you're going for.

-I thought I would use a white printable vinyl that I’m going to print with color and then a clear version that I’m just going to add some text to.
-You’ll also need a light grip mat to put your label material on, as well as an inkjet printer to print on these.
+I thought I would use a white printable vinyl that I'm going to print with color, and then a clear version that I'm just going to add some text to.
+You'll also need a light grip mat to put your label material on, as well as an inkjet printer to print the labels.

-NOTE: The products I’m using are specifically for inkjet printers, you can find LaserJet printable vinyl and sticker papers as well.
+NOTE: The products I'm using are specifically for inkjet printers; you can also find LaserJet printable vinyl and sticker papers.

 How To Design Print-Then-Cut Labels In Design Space